Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.md

 **Proposition 1.**
 *A model that has learned a concept has found a compressed representation.
 The compression ratio measures understanding: higher **useful** compression = deeper abstraction.*

-*Qualification*: Not all compression yields abstraction—random projections compress without capturing structure.
+*Qualification:* Not all compression yields abstraction—random projections compress without capturing structure.
 The key is **structure-preserving compression**: compression that maintains task-relevant distinctions while discarding irrelevant variation.
 A representation that compresses cats by preserving "cat-ness" while discarding lighting variations has learned; one that compresses via random hashing has not.

 Example:
 - Storing 10,000 cat images verbatim = no compression = no learning